The Doug Flutie, Jr. Foundation Signature Grant Cycle

 The Flutie Foundation recognizes not-for-profit organizations who share our mission to help individuals and families with autism live life to the fullest.
 We provide funds for new initiatives and model projects that have the potential to greatly enhance and improve the quality of everyday life for people and families affected by autism and that can inspire and be replicated by other organizations in order to have a greater impact on the autism community at large.
 Four our 2019 Signature Grant Cycle, our focus is on granting to organizations supporting traditionally under-served,l under-funded, culturally diverse communities as reflected in The Foundation's areas of interest:

-Providing a path for educational opportunities, vocational skills programs, employment, housing, transportation and healthcare delivery for individuals on the autism spectrum.
+Providing a path for educational opportunities, vocational skills programs, employment, housing, transportation and healthcare delivery for adults on the autism spectrum.

-Support for recreational and sports programs, aquatic programs, social skills training, family events, art and music programs and summer camps for all individuals on the autism spectrum.
+Support for recreational and sports programs, aquatic programs, social skills training, family events and summer camps for all individuals on the autism spectrum.

 Funding for community organizations and schools who are providing vital resources and actively assisting individuals with autism spectrum disorder and their families through advocacy programs, diagnostic and clinical services, direct family support, safety equipment, emergency care, respite services and other opportunities that will enhance the quality of life for those affected.

-A) Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, Vermont, Central Florida (Marion, Volusia, Sumter, Lake, Seminole, Orange, Osceola & Brevard Counties)
+- Central Florida including Marion, Volusia, Sumter, Lake, Seminole, Orange, Osceola & Brevard Counties

-Please note that the Signature Grant Program does not provide funds for:
+Please note that the Signature Grant Program does not generally provide funds for: